Sarbjit (film)

 Sarbjit is a 2016 Indian Hindi-language biographical drama film directed by Omung Kumar and produced by Pooja Entertainment, T-Series Films and Legend Studios Pvt.
-Ltd. The film stars Aishwarya Rai Bachchan alongside Randeep Hooda who portrays the role of Sarabjit Singh, an Indian man who was sentenced to death by the Supreme Court of Pakistan in 1991 and spent 22 years in prison for alleged terrorism and spying.
+Ltd. The film stars Randeep Hooda as Sarabjit Singh, an Indian national wrongfully convicted of terrorism and spying, with Aishwarya Rai Bachchan as his sister Dalbir Kaur.
 Richa Chadda, and Darshan Kumar play supporting roles.

 Sarbjit was made on a production budget of ₹15 crore and earned ₹43.88 crore worldwide after its two-week theatrical run.
-It premiered at the 69th Cannes Film Festival and released theatrically on 20 May 2016 to a mixed response from critics.
+It premiered at the 69th Cannes Film Festival and released theatrically on 20 May 2016 to mixed reviews from critics.